nuuuwan/gig/example_analyses/gnd_size/README.md

-# When GNDs are Too Big: Analysis of Population and Area of Sri Lanka's Grama Niladhari Divisions
+# When GNDs are Too Big: An Analysis of Population and Area of Sri Lanka's Grama Niladhari Divisions

 ## Background